RediSearch/redisearch-getting-started/docs/007-query-movies.md

 ```

-You can also put the '|' between all the condition to search for example all the movies that have "heat" in the title, or that are Comedy or that are Drama.
+You can also put the '|' between all the conditions to search for example all movies that have "heat" in the title, or that are Comedy or that are Drama.
 The query will look like:

 ```
 FT.SEARCH "idx:movie" "@title:(heat) | @genre:{Drama|Comedy} " RETURN 3 title plot genre